Peter and the Wolf: Walt Disney, 1946

-In 1957, for one of his television programs, Disney recalled how Prokofiev himself visited the Disney studio, eventually inspiring the making of this animated version.
-Disney used pianist Ingolf Dahl, who resembled Prokofiev, to re-create how the composer sat at a piano and played the themes from the score.
+In 1957, for one of his television programs, Disney recalled how Prokofiev had visited, inspiring Disney's animated version.
+Disney used pianist Ingolf Dahl, who resembled Prokofiev, to re-create how the composer had played the themes from the score.

 British–Polish co-production, 2006

-In 2006, Suzie Templeton and Hugh Welchman directed and produced respectively, a stop-motion animated adaptation, Peter & the Wolf.
-It is unusual in its lack of any dialogue or narration, the story being told only in images and sound and interrupted by sustained periods of silence.
-The soundtrack is performed by the Philharmonia Orchestra, and the film received its premiere with a live accompaniment in the Royal Albert Hall.
-The film won the Annecy Cristal and the Audience Award at the 2007 Annecy International Animated Film Festival, and won the 2007 Academy Award for Best Animated Short Film.
-This version makes some changes to the original Prokofiev story; for example:
+In 2006, Suzie Templeton and Hugh Welchman directed and produced, respectively, a stop-motion animated adaptation.
+It is unusual in its lack of dialogue or narration.
+The story was told only via images and music and interrupted by sustained periods of silence.
+The soundtrack was performed by the Philharmonia Orchestra, The film premiered with a live accompaniment in the Royal Albert Hall.
+The film won the Annecy Cristal and the Audience Award at the 2007 Annecy International Animated Film Festival, and the 2007 Academy Award for Best Animated Short Film.
+This version makes some changes to the original Prokofiev story, including: